joshhighet/transl8/.github/README.md

 ## transl8

-transl8 helps build simple cross-platform queries for various internet search engines
+transl8 can help build cross-platform queries for various internet search engines.

 this repository is used to generate the frontend, [transl8.watchdawg.io](https://transl8.watchdawg.io)